CodeMazeBlog/azure-queue-aspnetcore/README.md

-# Azure Queue storage with ASP.NET Core
+# Azure Queue Storage with ASP.NET Core
 ## https://code-maze.com/azure-queue-storage-aspnetcore
 <p>In this article, we are going to learn Azure Queue Storage in depth.</p>
 <p>We’ll start with some introductory stuff about Azure Storage Queue and look at how to create one from the Azure Portal.
 After that, we’ll see how to build and deploy applications that can send and receive messages from the queue.</p>